Skip to main content

 Quick Facts

-A cover letter explains the purpose of your trip, your itinerary, and why you'll return home.
-It's a required document for most Schengen Visa applications.
+A cover letter explains the purpose of your trip, your itinerary, and why you will return home.
+It is a required document for most Schengen Visa applications.

 Length 1 page